Things to do

 Walk straight into 1898 in Dawson City, a living town amid historic gold rush buildings.
 Hear tales of exhilarating adventures from lively interpreters in period clothes.
 Imagine 19th century entertainment in an ornate theatre, experience a famed wilderness poet’s life in a log cabin, step on board a vintage sternwheeler.
 Laze on a stately veranda surrounded by pristine gardens, then venture into the Klondike goldfields that stoked a feverish stampede of fortune-hunters.

-Prowl through historic buildings, exploring past and present Dawson City on one of three lively guided town tours or one of two self-guided walking tours, then visit the elegant Commissioner’s Residence and pristine gardens.
+Prowl through historic buildings, exploring past and present Dawson City on a lively guided town tour or a self-guided walking tour, then visit the elegant Commissioner’s Residence and pristine gardens.

 Stand at the exact spot where the Klondike’s gold was first glimpsed in 1896, then glance upon a monster machine that chewed through creek beds and brought gold to light in a newer era of mining.